125 further coronavirus cases in Crawley, official figures show

 However, there were no new coronavirus deaths recorded in the latest 24-hour period in Crawley.

 The dashboard shows 218 people had died in the area by November 25 (Thursday) – which was unchanged from Wednesday.

 It means there has been one death in the past week, which is a decrease on three the previous week.

 They were among 18,703 deaths recorded across the South East.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Crawley.

 Daily death counts are revised each day, with each case backdated to the actual date of death, so some areas might see their figures revised down.

-The figures also show that more than two-thirds of people in Crawley have received two doses of a Covid-19 vaccine.
+The figures also show that nearly three-quarters of people in Crawley have received two doses of a Covid-19 vaccine.

-The latest figures show 74,937 people had received both jabs by October 24 (Sunday) – 70 per cent of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.
+The latest figures show 75,633 people had received both jabs by November 24 (Wednesday) – 72% of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.